About the Artist

 Artist and writer.
 Author of The Restless Wave: My Two Lives with John Bellany (Sandstone Press, 2018)

-Image: Barga, Italy, Helen Bellany 2020 watercolour on paper 30 x 40 cm Courtesy the artist
+Image: Barga, Italy, Helen Bellany 2020 watercolour on paper 30 x 40 cm Image courtesy the artist (Private Collection)

 Portrait of the artist by Caroline Trotter Photography